 As with psoriatic disease, obesity features inflammation, and it commonly occurs with PsA.

 Weight gain can add to fatigue by making it harder to move around and by putting pressure on the body’s organs, including the lungs.
 It can also worsen joint pain from the extra strain on the joints.

-- eating plenty of whole grains, fruits, vegetables, and lean protein
+- following an anti-inflammatory diet, with plenty of whole grains, fruits, vegetables, and lean protein

 - avoiding excess fat and added sugar and salt

-- staying hydrated by drinking plenty of fluid, preferably water
+- staying hydrated by drinking plenty of fluids, preferably water

 - limiting or avoiding alcohol

 A varied diet that contains plenty of fresh, plant-based and whole foods can have many benefits.

 - achieve and maintain a healthy weight

 - avoid other complications and comorbidities, such as diabetes and high blood pressure